TypeStrong/ts-loader/README.md

 ts-loader supports the latest and greatest version of TypeScript right back to v1.6.
 (Including the [nightly build](http://blogs.msdn.com/b/typescript/archive/2015/07/27/introducing-typescript-nightlies.aspx).)

 A full test suite runs each night (and on each pull request).
-It runs both on Linux ([Travis](https://travis-ci.org/)) and Windows ([AppVeyor](https://www.appveyor.com/)), testing ts-loader against the following versions of TypeScript:
+It runs both on [Linux](https://travis-ci.org/TypeStrong/ts-loader) and [Windows](https://ci.appveyor.com/project/JohnReilly/ts-loader), testing ts-loader against the following versions of TypeScript:
 - TypeScript 2.1
 - TypeScript 2.0
 - TypeScript 1.8